Because highly sensitive people get overstimulated easily, the right therapist can help them navigate their internal and external worlds.

 5. You’ll be able to take steps to heal your trauma(s).

 Trauma is defined as a deeply distressing or disturbing experience.
 If you feel shocked, saddened, anxious, or otherwise overwhelmed by an occurrence, you’re probably experiencing trauma.
-And because of how HSPs are wired, they may experience trauma on an even deeper level.
+And because of how they are wired, HSPs may experience trauma on an even deeper level.

 The trauma isn’t the event or experience itself, but your body and mind’s response to it.
-There are many methods to treat trauma and you can look specifically for a trauma-informed therapist to get the best help.
+There are many methods to treat trauma and you can look specifically for a therapist who does trauma-informed therapy.
 With the right trauma therapist and learning the tools that are vital to overcoming trauma, those with trauma-related issues can make significant breakthroughs and will also be able to create a strong foundation for recovery.

 6. You’ll learn how to resolve family-of-origin issues.